hagerupe/legend/installers/aws-eks-cdk/README.md

     - Reference: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
     - From the terminal run `aws configure`
         - Set the `access key` and `secret access key` from the IAM user setup.
-        - Set the region to `us-east-1`
+        - Set the region, e.g.: `us-east-1`
-    - Verify by running `aws sts get-caller-identity`, it should return the ARN of the configured user
+    - Verify by running `aws sts get-caller-identity`.
+It should return the ARN of the configured user
 1. **Install NPM**
     - Refer to: https://nodejs.org/en/download/package-manager/
 1. **Install CDK and CDK8S**